gitstua/trmnl-plugin-dev/README.md

 ### Usage

-If you want to use this project to test your plugins before you add them to the TRMNL project, then jump to the [Sample plugins in this repo](#sample-plugins-in-this-repo) section.
+If you want to use this project to test your plugins before you add them to the TRMNL project, then jump to the [Getting Started](#getting-started) section.

+### Example online
+I am deploying the Docker version of this project to [trmnl-plugins.fly.dev](https://trmnl-plugins.fly.dev/) so you can try it out without having to install anything.
+This version is limited to the plugins in this repo.
+Any API which needs an API key will not work in the online version so use the Load Preview button to see the plugin in action with sample data.

+To develop a plugin, you need to run this locally either by building the Docker image or running the Node.js server.

 ## Sample plugins in this repo